Choose a Business Course that will not be Replaced by Technology in the Future

 1. What is the Job Demand for Financial Technology (Fintech) in Malaysia?

 In the past 10 years, we have seen a rapid development in technology-related financial services globally.
-In fact, investments in Financial Technology or FinTech – an umbrella term that encompasses all institutions that provide and employ newly developed digital and online technologies in the banking and financial services industries – has been steadily increasing, with the industry receiving USD 17.4 billion in investment in 2016 and a whopping USD 31 billion in the following year.
+In fact, investments in Financial Technology or FinTech – an umbrella term that encompasses all institutions that provide and employ newly developed digital and online technologies in the banking and financial services industries – has been steadily increasing, with the global digital banking platform market expected to grow at a compound annual growth rate (CAGR) of 11.5 percent by 2026.

 In Malaysia, some of the biggest names in the financial industry are taking steps to facilitate FinTech providers, leading to a future of rapid expansion.
 With the interest in the FinTech industry in Malaysia growing at such a pace, there is a strong requirement for Fintech graduates & professionals to take up roles.